 The complex and relatively unprotected ankle joint often proves to be the weakest point of your lower limbs as far as injuries are concerned.
 As a result, ankle sprains are the most common athletic injury, while full-blown fractures are also prevalent.

-You should never underestimate a sprain: it’s always wise to get a professional evaluation and treatment, for two really important reasons.
+You should never underestimate a sprain: it’s always wise to get a professional evaluation and treatment from a foot & ankle specialist, for two really important reasons.

 First, a severe sprain may be masking a more severe injury underneath.
 You’d be surprised how often people stumble into our office with a sprain that “just won’t heal” and are shocked when we tell them they have a severe break.